 - Number (1 to 6): Expansion stage.
 Higher numbers mean the blastocyst is more expanded.
 3+ is typically considered good.

-- First letter (A, B, C): Inner cell mass (ICM) quality.
-This becomes the baby.
-A is the best.
+- First letter (A, B, C): Inner cell mass (ICM) appearance, one part of blastocyst assessment.

 What grades actually predict

 Here's the important part: embryo grading is not destiny.
-A "perfect" 4AA embryo doesn't guarantee pregnancy, and a 3BB or even a 3BC can absolutely result in a healthy baby.
-Grading gives your clinic useful information for transfer decisions, but it's one piece of a larger picture.
+A high grade cannot determine an individual outcome, and embryos with less ideal grades may still be considered for use depending on clinic guidance and the full clinical picture.
+Grading gives your clinic useful information for transfer decisions, but it is one piece of a larger picture.

 What to ask your clinic